UAE Fact sheet

-Abu Dhabi city was declared the capital of the UAE Federation on July 1996, as approved by the UAE Supreme Council.
+Abu Dhabi city is the capital of the UAE Federation.

-H. H. late Sheikh Zayed bin Sultan Al Nahyan was the first President of the UAE and is known as the Father of the Nation.
+The late H. H. Sheikh Zayed bin Sultan Al Nahyan was the first President of the UAE and is known as the Father of the Nation.
+He served this position since the formation of the UAE on 2 December 1971 until he passed away in 2004.

 The UAE is situated at: